phpqa/phpqa.github.io/_pages/contributing.md

 If provided, YAML requires single quotes around it, as the colon in the url will throw it off.
 The (auto-generated or provided) url will be used on both the overview as well as the tool page.

-### Command

-`command:        ` (`string`)

-The command is the command to be used with this tool, and most likely also the command to be used with the container.

 ### Dependencies

 `dependencies:   []` (`string[]`)